 We’ve all heard of urban legends, those plausible sounding but false stories that circulate so widely on email and social media, such as the old lady who microwaved her cat or the Nieman-Marcus $250 cookie recipe.
 There are several web sites, such as Snopes, devoted to researching and exposing these fake stories (and verifying those that are true).
 The same sort of thing happens in the world of food and cooking, and this blog is my answer.

 So, who am I and why do I write this blog?
 I am a retired medical school professor with a long-standing interest in food and cooking.
 I keep my identity private to avoid abuse from people who don’t like having their beliefs challenged.
 You would be amazed at how steamed up some people get when I challenge their “knowledge!”
-I have been accused of being a shill for the high fructose corn syrup people and being in the pay of the MSG manufacturers, that’s how desperate some people are to hang on to their false beliefs.
+I have been accused of being a shill for the high fructose corn syrup makers and having been bought off by the MSG manufacturers, that’s how desperate some people are to hang on to their false beliefs.
 In actuality, I have no connection whatsoever with the food industry and this blog does not bring in a cent.